AnalogJ/lantern/docs/SSL_INTERCEPTION.md

 1. A Keychain Access window will appear.
 Under Keychains, select **System**.
 1. Under Category, select **Certificates**.
 1. Click the **Plus (+) Icon** at the bottom of the window.
-1. Select the Trial Root certificate file, then click **Open**.
+1. Select the Lantern CA certificate file, then click **Open**.
-1. By default, the Trial Root certificate is not trusted.
+1. By default, the Lantern CA certificate is not trusted.
 Double click the certificate to open the information window.
 1. Expand the **Trust** menu and under the SSL option, select **Always Trust**.
-1. The Trial Root certificate is now ready for testing Trial SSL certificate connections.
+1. The Lantern CA certificate is now ready for debugging HTTPS network traffic.

 ## Safari